cubanismo/allocator/README.md

 Capability Filtering
 --------------------

-As additive constructs, capability lists would naively be merged via intersection, but in practice the operation is much more complex.
+As additive constructs, capability lists are naively merged via intersection, with one caveat:  The first entry in any capability list is a required capability.
+If the intersecion operation removes it, the resulting list is invalid.

-Unlike constraints, capability lists aren't malleable or divisible.
-The capabilities in a give set may be interdependent and must be taken as-is or rejected entirely.
-However, naively comparing two capability lists for equality to determine compatibility proves innadequate as well.
+Capability comparison is also naive.
+While capabilities themselves are opaque to the library in general, the library can compare them using memcmp().
+Because compilers may introduce padding in structures to account for architectural alignment requirements or preferences, care must be taken to ensure these comparisons are reliable.
+Specifically, all capability struct allocation must be done using calloc() or an equivalent function.

+Because capabilities besides the first in the list can be arbitrarily culled, there can be no hard dependencies between capabilities other than directly between the first and any individual subsequent list entry.

+An alternate design considered was to allow interdependence between capabilities in a given list, and allow any two sets of "compatible" capabilities to be merged into a single list, where compatibility could be certified by the vendor of either of the two capabilities in question.
+This design initially seemed sound and is more powerful and flexible than the final design.

 Consider the case of two capability sets, one corresponding to a particular device or engine which enables use of a particular local